hengjiwang/eightcards/README.md

 # eightcards
-A poker game that is popular in Yongcheng, Henan, China
+A poker game that is popular in Yongcheng, Henan, China.